microsoft/Power-CAT-Copilot-Studio-Kit/INSTALLATION_INSTRUCTIONS.md

 ## Upgrading existing solution

+When upgrading to November release from an older version of the kit, please take backup of your agent configuration as the data model for agent configuration has changed.

 If you have earlier version of Copilot Studio Kit installed and want to upgrade it to the latest version, follow these steps:

 1. Go to **[make.powerapps.com](https://make.powerapps.com/)**